01. History of Asbestos Use

 As part of Kaiser Aluminum’s bankruptcy proceedings, the Kaiser Asbestos Personal Injury Trust was created in 2006 to compensate victims of the company’s asbestos use.
 The trust was originally funded with $1.22 billion.

-Currently, successful claims against the trust are paid at a 25% payment percentage.
+Currently, successful claims against the trust are paid at an 18.1% payment percentage.
 This ensures future claimants have access to funds.
 However, actual payouts may vary, taking into account factors, including age, exposure history, type of mesothelioma or other asbestos-related disease, severity of disease and firm settlement history.

-Today, Kaiser Aluminum is still operational and the company’s trust continues to pay successful claimants.
+Today, Kaiser Aluminum is still operational and the company’s asbestos trust fund continues to pay successful claimants.